kellyl4/kellyl4.github.io/essays/smartquestions.md

 Now, [Click here](http://stackoverflow.com/questions/33791459/modx-revo-anchor-site-start-url/34048870#34048870) to see a dumb question and look at the response.
 The responder hit her with the "RTFM".
 The type of answer definitely reflected on the type of question she asked.

-Through this experiment of searching for smart and dumb questions on stack overflow, I have seen the different types of answers depending of different types of questions.
+Through this experiment of searching for smart and dumb questions on stack overflow, I have seen the different types of answers depending on different types of questions.
 If you put in effort, so will the person on the other side of the screen.
 If you don't put in effort... don't expect much back in return.
 Just remember, "What you give is what you get."

 ## More information